laxeye/zga/README.md

 ### Get source from Github

 You can get ZGA by cloning from the repository with `git clone https://github.com/laxeye/zga.git` or by downloading an archive.
-After downloading enter the directory and run `python3 setup.py build && python3 setup.py install`.
+After downloading enter the directory `cd zga` and run `python3 setup.py install`.

 ### Operating systems requirements